joanjanku2000/sw-service-fullstack/README.md

 ## Local Project Setup
 After cloning the repository the local_setup.sh script can be ran.
 Just make sure it's executable.
+TO stop running containers:
+`docker stop $(docker ps -aq`

 Project is deployed and can be accessed through the URL:
 ``http://62.72.33.67:4200``.